drush-ops/drush/README.md

    [drush.complete.sh](drush.complete.sh) file for instructions adding bash completion for drush command to your shell.
 Once configured, completion works for site aliases, command names, shell aliases, global options, and command-specific options.
+   It is also possible to enable completion for aliases, e.g. dr='drush'.
+   Instructions are near the bottom of [drush.complete.sh](drush.complete.sh) where the completion function is registered.

 1. Optional.
 If [drush.complete.sh](drush.complete.sh) is being sourced (ideally in bash_completion.d), you can use the supplied __drush_ps1() sh function to